unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the caller user has permission to get data source data, and along with a JSON object contain the following keys:
+* `200 OK`: Returned if the caller has permission to GET data from the data source, and along with a JSON object contain the following keys:
     * `{data-source-rid}` is an array of data points from the data source.
 A data point has a unit timestamp and a value.
         * `{unix-timestamp}` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.
         * `{value}` may be a string, int, or float depending on the data source type.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get data source data.
+    * Returned if the caller does not have permission to GET data from the data source.
 * `404 Not Found`: Returned if the data sources rid is invalid.

 ##### Example

-* Get data with no option
+* Get data with no options

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/data-sources/\[3218552df19a93a3f1b85c29fd0f46ddff2f7071,437240fba025d3416a60ef1a160e5424d4138fdc\]/data' \